How to Look Up an LLC in Mississippi? (Step by Step Guide)

 Mississippi has specific rules that business names must follow to be valid.

-For limited liability companies (LLCs), the business name must include the words “Limited Liability Company” or the abbreviation “LLC.”
+For LLCs, the name must include "Limited Liability Company" or the abbreviation "LLC" — that part isn't optional.

-The name also cannot suggest any government connection or mislead people in any way.
+The name also can't imply any government affiliation or mislead people about what the business does.

 Interpreting Search Results